JonahJackson1/testing-project-automation/notes/GITFLOW_OVERVIEW.md

 - **What**:
   - An automated label "ready to code" is added to the issue.
 Developers then begin coding, periodically reviewing and refactoring the codebase.
+Regular commits are made, ideally every 5-10 minutes or after small logical changes.
     Code is documented and commented, including inline comments and README updates.
 - **Why**:
   - **Status Indication**: Provides a visual status update.
   - **Automation**: Streamlines the process.